Quick Answers: Register a Branch of a Foreign Company in Kenya

 | Kenyan subsidiary | Foreign shareholders who want a separate Kenyan limited company for operations, contracts, licensing or liability separation. | Separate Kenyan legal entity with its own directors, shareholders, CR12 and incorporation certificate. | Use the local company registration route, not this foreign branch route. |

-Cost of Registration of a Branch of a Foreign Company in Kenya
+Cost of Foreign Company Registration in Kenya

 The official government fee for registration of a branch of a foreign company in Kenya is KES 7,550 according to the BRS Companies Registry fee schedule.
 This is the statutory filing cost.
 The total commercial cost may be higher because foreign documents often require certification, notarisation, legalisation or certified translation before filing.